ibm-cloud-docs/messages-for-rabbitmq/connecting-external.md

 Python|`pika`|[Link](https://pika.readthedocs.io/en/stable/)
 {: caption="Table 2.
 Common RabbitMQ drivers" caption-side="top"}

-## Connecting with a STOMP client
+## Connecting with a `STOMP` client

-The information a STOMP client needs to make a connection to your deployment is in the "stomp_ssl" section of your connection strings.
+The information a STOMP client needs to make a connection to your deployment is in the `stomp_ssl` section of your connection strings.
 The table contains a breakdown for reference.

 Field Name|Index|Description
 ----------|-----|-----------
-`Type`||Type of connection - for STOMP, it is "stomp" `Authentication`|`Username`|The username that you use to connect.
+`Type`||Type of connection - for STOMP, it is `stomp` `Authentication`|`Username`|The username that you use to connect.
 `Authentication`|`Password`|A password for the user - might be shown as `$PASSWORD` `Authentication`|`Method`|How authentication takes place; "direct" authentication is handled by the client.